kbull136/asg-02-instructions/milestone-03.md

 - [ ] If photos are **not** available for the current country, that fact is indicated in a clear and well-presented way.

-  > _if the query string parameter is non-existent, the photos section should show no data_
+  > _if the query string parameter is non-existent, this photos section should show no data_

 - [ ] Each photo present hyperlinks to the `single-photo.php` page with an appropriate query string parameter.